lypitech/shuvlog/README.md

 <a href="sink-logfile"></a>
 - `LogFileSink`
-> [!IMPORTANT]
+  > CAUTION:
   > This kind of Sink should be saved in `.log` files.
 If it's not the case, a warning will be thrown.

   __Parameters:__
   - Path of the file where the output will be written. (`const std::string&`)